dentarg/auth0-blog/_posts/2017-08-18-integrating-spring-data-jpa-postgresql-liquibase.markdown

 Before diving into integrating these technologies, let's first take a look at their definition.

+{% include tweet_quote.html quote_text="Using JPA, Liquibase, and PostgreSQL on Spring Boot is easy." %}

 ## What is Spring Data JPA?

 [Spring Data JPA](https://projects.spring.io/spring-data-jpa/) is the Spring module that adds support and extends [JPA](http://docs.oracle.com/javaee/6/tutorial/doc/bnbpz.html).
 JPA (which stands for *Java Persistence API*) is a [Java specification](https://auth0.com/blog/java-platform-and-java-community-process-overview/) for accessing, persisting, and managing data between Java objects/classes and relational databases (e.g. PostgreSQL, MySQL, SQLServer, etc).
 The process of mapping object-oriented entities to entity-relationship models is also know as ORM (Object-Relation Mapping) and JPA is the contract defined by the Java community to manage such mappings.